Replicable-MARL/MARLlib/GRF/README.md

 - A2C
 - A3C
 - PPO
+- MAA2C
+- MAPPO
+- VDA2C-SUM/MIX
+- VDPPO-SUM/MIX

 Note: Google Football is strictly MDP.
 Information is fully observed.
 Observation of different agents is almost same(except the current agent's location).
-Therefore, centralized critic algorithms (e.g. MAPPO) is not supported here.
+Therefore, in centralized critic algorithms (e.g. MAPPO) we take individual observation as global state.
-As for joint Q learning algorithms like QMIX and VDN, the global reward is calculated as the sum of the individual reward.
+As for value decomposition learning algorithms like QMIX/VDN/VDA2C/VDPPO, the global reward is calculated as the sum of the individual reward.

 ### with neural arch